“Can supplements help with ADHD?”

 hyperactivity

-Hyperactive Type is one of the ADHD subtypes.
+Hyperactivity means a group of traits and is one of the ADHD subtypes.
 Hyperactivity can present in physical and mental symptoms.
 Hyperactive traits include fidgeting and other sensory-seeking behaviours, interrupting others when they talk or finishing their sentences for them, impulsive actions and thrill-seeking behaviour (with a reduced sense of danger), having many ideas and blurting them out.

 hyperfixation